This is the JRM Lab web site.

 James R. Macdonald Laboratory:

-- We are introducing a new
+- We use a

 Linux-based multi-parameter data acquisition